 Don’t expect to study while working

 Some babysitters make the mistake of assuming they’ll get schoolwork done while on the job, but don’t count on it.
-Babysitting requires 100 percent of your attention.
+Babysitting requires 100% of your attention.

-“When on the job, your only focus should be the kids,” says Rachel Charlupski, founder of the Babysitting Company in Miami, Florida.
-“Sometimes the parents will tell the sitter the child will be sleeping and that it will be a really easy job and that it’s okay to bring schoolwork.
+“When on the job, your only focus should be the kids,” says Rachel Charlupski, founder of The Babysitting Company in Miami.
+“Sometimes the parents will tell the sitter the child will be sleeping and that it will be a really easy job and that it’s OK to bring schoolwork.
 But when you come to work, always be prepared to work.
-Because of a time change, having new person in house, or not feeling well, that child could be awake the whole time.
+Because of a time change, having new person in house or not feeling well, that child could be awake the whole time.
 It’s important to know that the child might not be sleeping.”

 So make sure to give yourself enough time to study and complete assignments outside of babysitting hours.

 That said, in case the kids do sleep while you’re sitting and you have time to crack the books, come prepared.